ghuiber/ghuiber.github.io/about.md

 permalink: /about/
 ---

 Economist by training, data scientist by trade, living in Durham, NC.
-Like everyone else, I am on [LinkedIn](https://www.linkedin.com/in/ghuiber) too.

 ### Eno River